Nekketsu Saikyō Go-Saurer

-Nekketsu Saikyō Go-Saurer (熱血最強ゴウザウラー, Nekketsu Saikyō Gōzaurā) (this series is also sometimes titled as "Matchless Passion Gozaurer") is a 51-episode animated television series, and third series in the Eldran franchise funded by Tomy and produced by Sunrise.
+Nekketsu Saikyō Go-Saurer (熱血最強ゴウザウラー, Nekketsu Saikyō Gōzaurā) (this series is also sometimes titled as "Matchless Passion Gozaurer") is a 51-episode animated television series, and third generation Eldran franchise funded by Tomy after Genki Bakuhatsu Ganbaruger and produced by Sunrise.
 It aired in Japan from March 3, 1993, to February 23, 1994.
-The story for this entry is that a group of elementary school children are given command of the series' title mecha and their efforts to defend the Earth from the Mechanization Empire (Named the "Machine Empire" in the Filipino dubbed version).
-It firstly introduces a female pilot, additional pilots and jet mode.
+The story for this entry is that a group of elementary school children are given command of the series' title mecha and their efforts to defend the Earth from the hands of the Mechanization Empire (Named the "Machine Empire" in the Filipino dubbed version) which was led by Kikaishin, the boss of this organization himself.
+It firstly introduces a female pilot, additional pilots who pilot auxiliary mecha and jet mode.
+In addition, it is the first season to start with four pilots, having all members having the same bracelet and introduce a super robot piloted by multiple pilots.

 Plot

-A year has passed after the Three Great Demons are successfully defeated by Great Ganbaruger.
-But it is not long that a month has passed when the Mechanization Empire invades the solar system in space, and in a matter of moments they take over and convert Neptune, Uranus, Saturn, Jupiter and Mars into mechanical forms, and now, the next planet they seek to mechanize is Earth.
+A year has passed after the Three Great Demons are successfully defeated by Great Ganbaruger as well as Gokudo being defeated by God Raijin-oh and Jaku Satan.
+Jin Hyuga and the Earth Defense Class are now in the first year of middle school, and Kotaro and the members of the Ganba Team are now in the fifth grade of Aozora Elementary.
+But it is not long that a month has passed when the Mechanization Empire invades the Solar System in space, and in a matter of moments they take over and convert Neptune, Uranus, Saturn, Jupiter and Mars into mechanical forms, and now, the next planet they seek to mechanize is Earth.
 However, Earth's only ancient protector and soldier of light, Eldran, stands in their progress.
-To fight this new menace he gives three sixth-grade children - Kenichi Minezaki, Hiromi Tachibana and Shinobu Asaoka - a dinosaur-themed mecha each:
+To fight this new menace he gives the third generation of Eldran pilots - Kenichi Minezaki, Hiromi Tachibana and Shinobu Asaoka - a dinosaur-themed mecha each: